What is varicella virus vaccine?

 You should not receive a booster vaccine if you had a life-threatening allergic reaction after the first shot.
 You should also not receive this vaccine if you have an infection or any illness with fever, active tuberculosis that is not being treated, or a weak immune system.

 You should not receive this vaccine if you are pregnant.
-Use effective birth control to prevent pregnancy for 1 to 3 months after receiving a varicella vaccine.
+Use effective birth control to prevent pregnancy for 3 months after receiving a varicella vaccine.

 You should not receive this vaccine if you are allergic to gelatin or neomycin, or if you have ever had a life-threatening allergic reaction to any vaccine containing varicella.